Katcha dacoits: Challenges and countermeasures

 Bandits continue to be a major challenge for local authorities, despite several crackdowns against them.
 Their activities have instilled fear in the local population, and their influence seems to be growing.
 The government has been criticized for failing to deal effectively with the threat.

 The Sindh government is actively working to stop the activities of these dacoits.
-In April 2024, however, the former interior minister of Sindh says that unless action is taken against the landlords in Kutch, the dacoits will not be eradicated.
+In April 2024, however, the former interior minister of Sindh says that unless action is taken against the landlords in the Kacha area, the dacoits will not be eradicated.

-In April 2024, the Federal Ministry of Interior, under the leadership of Interior Minister Mohsin Naqvi, decided to conduct a joint operation in the Kacha area after detailed consultations and deliberations to strengthen security measures across Pakistan and deal with criminal elements.
+In April 2024, the Federal Ministry of Interior, under the leadership of Federal Interior Minister Mohsin Naqvi, decided to conduct a joint operation in the Kacha area after detailed consultations and deliberations to strengthen security measures across Pakistan and deal with criminal elements.
 This decision was taken during a high-level meeting of the National Action Plan implementation review committee.
 Advanced technology, including drones, will be used to increase operational efficiency.